The New Hybrid Commuter Hotspots You Should Know

 Nearby Belsize Park and, in particular, Belsize Village offer something slightly more low-key and tucked away.
 Wide tree-lined streets, pretty cafés and discreet mews houses make it a favourite among creatives and professionals who want proximity to the West End.

-I recently secured an apartment in a concierge building with underground parking and outside space in Belsize Park for a client in her mid 70s who needed completely level access due to mobility issues.
+We recently secured an apartment in a concierge building with underground parking and outside space in Belsize Park for a client in her mid 70s who needed completely level access due to mobility issues.
 She was living in Islington but was getting fed up with how busy it was.

 There’s a bakery, a deli, a 100-year-old greengrocer and florist, a buzzy little Lebanese restaurant, Bourne’s Fishmongers with four or five little tables inside.
-And nearby there’s Belsize Court Garages – a pretty little mews with Victorian stable houses and contemporary new builds, with a smattering of late Georgian cottages/coach houses close by.
+And nearby you’ll find Belsize Court Garages – a pretty little mews with Victorian stable houses and contemporary new builds, with a smattering of late Georgian cottages/coach houses close by.

 Grammar School Rush Fuels House Price Rise